tkiryuti/Tutorials/parallelization.md

 ### Summary of Launcher usage:
 #### 1. Set 3 different environment variables.
 * `${LAUNCHER_SCHED}` is the scheduling method.
 You must use 'interleaved' if running with multiple nodes.
 * `${LAUNCHER_WORKDIR}` is the working directory.
 All jobs will start running here.
 * `${LAUNCHER_JOB_FILE}` is the file of jobs you need to create.
 Each line is a separate job.
-For example, each job may run a script for a different input.
+For example, each job may run a script with a different input.

 #### 2. Start the jobs by running this command:
 * `paramrun`

 ## [pylauncher](http://docs.pace.gatech.edu/software/pylauncher/)